Israel regaining control of towns near Gaza as it works to secure border

 The military said it had found "hundreds and hundreds" of bodies of Hamas militants who died fighting inside Israel – an indication of the size of their attack.
 It said there were no longer infiltrators coming over the Gaza border – something in question still Monday.
 There could still be some holdouts on Israeli territory.

 The death toll on both sides continued to climb.
-Israeli media reported more than 900 Israelis killed by Hamas attackers and rocket fire.
+The Israeli military says more than 900 Israelis were killed by Hamas attackers and rocket fire.
 Palestinian health officials say at least 680 people in Gaza have been killed by Israeli strikes.
 Thousands more on both sides have been wounded.

 Meanwhile, in his first televised comments since the war started, Iranian Supreme Leader Ali Khamenei denied that Iran was involved in the attack but said, "We kiss the hands of those who planned the attack on the Zionist regime."